Hybrid Geometry-Adaptive MCMC for Bayesian Inference in Higher-Order Ising Models: Simulations Based on Challenging (K,J,h)

 \subsection{Simulation Study}

-To further explore the RMHMC-AMH's ability to recover parameters of the true data generating process, we conducted a small simulation study.
-This study consisted of generating 100 datasets based on the five sets of $(K,J,h)$ values described in Section \ref{test}.
-For each data set created, 95\% credible intervals for $(K,J,h)$ were estimated based on 2,500 MCMC iterates collected using the RMHMC-AMH algorithm and discarding the first 2,500 as burn-in.
-A total of 5,000 MCMC samples is sufficient because of the quick convergence and excellent mixing produced by the RMHMC-AMH algorithm.
-We then recorded the coverage (i.e., percent of intervals that contained the truth) and average credible interval width.
-The results are provided in Table \ref{tab:alpha_models}.
-Notice that for all values of $(K,J,h)$ the coverage is at or near the nominal 95\% save for the nonidentifiable case where the coverage is 1, but at the cost of very wide intervals.
-The reason for this behavior was described in Section \ref{test}.
+To evaluate the RMHMC--AMH algorithm’s ability to recover parameters of the true data-generating process, we conducted a small simulation study.
+One hundred datasets were generated from each of the five $(K,J,h)$ configurations described in Section~\ref{test}.
+For each dataset, 95\% credible intervals for $(K,J,h)$ were estimated using 5,000 posterior samples from the RMHMC--AMH algorithm, discarding the first 2,500 as burn-in.
+This sample size is sufficient given the rapid convergence and good mixing properties of RMHMC--AMH.

+We report empirical coverage probabilities (the proportion of intervals containing the true parameter value) and average credible interval widths.
+Results are shown in Table~\ref{tab:alpha_models}.
+In all identifiable cases, coverage is close to the nominal 95\%.
+The exception is parameter $J$ near the phase transition boundary, where coverage drops slightly to 90\% due to narrower intervals.
+In the non-identifiable case, coverage reaches 100\% but only because the intervals are extremely wide, reflecting structural non-identifiability.
 The only other case whose coverage was further from 0.95 than expected was the parameter $J$ corresponding to the point where phase transition begins.
 Rather than 0.95, the coverage was 0.9.
 Notice that for this case the intervals were much narrower than for the unimodal 1 case.
-Overall, this small simulation study illustrated the robust behavior of the RMHMC-AMH algorithm for difficult parameter settings corresponding to an Ising model with a three-body interaction.
+Overall, the study confirms that RMHMC--AMH produces reliable inference across challenging parameter regimes of the Ising model with a three-body interaction.